edhowland/bungaku/docs/README.md

 ### Outside-In Engines

-Henshin takes a differentapproach to templating.
+Bungaku takes a differ approach to templating.
 It is along the style of Builder:
 XmlMarkup::Builder).
-Henshin files are just regular Ruby programs.
-The content of a Henshin file contains the Henshin DSL in the stryle of Rake.
+Bungaku files are just regular Ruby programs.
+The content of a Bungaku file contains the Bungaku DSL in the stryle of Rake.
 There are methods for generating most of the Markdown elements such as H1..H6, Links, Code, Bullets, Numbered lists, etc.
 In addition, it uses a Rake-like 'import' method to pull in other content.

-Let's look at Henshin code in action
+Let's look at Bungaku code in action

 ```
 h1 'A Header at level 1'